Q: Which models work with llmedge?

 • Lower temperature and maxTokens can speed up generation

-Q: How do I enable Vulkan acceleration?
+Q: How do I enable GPU acceleration?

 Q: How do vision models work?